Radialbog9/MinecraftManhunt/README.md

 This plugin does not have any dependencies, but it works with SuperVanish or PremiumVanish to hide any spectators who are in vanish from the Manhunt player list.

 ## Contributing
-Please report any bugs you find or improve our code and make a pull request!
+Please report any bugs you find in a GitHub Issue or improve our code and make a pull request!
 We're always open for suggestions!

+## API
+This plugin has a (somewhat simple) API for developers to use.
+You can start and stop the game and access the list of runners and hunters.
+See [this page](https://radialbog9.github.io/api.md) for more info.

 ## bStats
 We use bStats to track how people use our plugin.
 > If you don't want bStats to collect data from your server, you can disable it in the bStats config file.
 This file can be found in the `/plugins/bStats/` folder.

 ---
 ## Config
 The config file is well documented with comments.
 Just look at the `config.yml` file in the plugin's folder on your server.